Groveland Four: Exoneration

 In 2016 the Lake County Commission followed Groveland Mayor Tim Loucks in presenting the surviving families of the Groveland Four with a posthumous apology.
 Both Loucks and members of the Lake County Commission then began lobbying state lawmakers to do the same.
-Senator Geraldine Thompson, D-Orlando, filed a proposed resolution (SCR 136) for consideration during the 2016 legislative session to clear the names of Greenlee, Irvin, Shepherd, and Thomas and note the “egregious wrongs” the criminal justice system perpetrated against them.
+Senator Geraldine Thompson, D-Orlando, filed a proposed resolution (SCR 136) for consideration during the 2016 legislative session to clear the names of Greenlee, Irvin, Shepherd, and Thomas and note the "egregious wrongs" the criminal justice system perpetrated against them.

 On April 18, 2017, the Florida House of Representatives passed a resolution sponsored by State Representative Bobby DuBose requesting exoneration for the four men and apologizing to their families for the injustice of the case.
 The Florida State Senate passed an identical resolution sponsored by Senator Gary Farmer on April 27, 2017.
 The resolutions called on Governor Rick Scott to expedite the process to grant posthumous pardons.
 Lawmakers also called on Scott to pardon the men.

 On January 11, 2019, the Florida Board of Executive Clemency, with newly seated Governor Ron DeSantis at the helm, unanimously agreed to pardon the Groveland Four.
 "Seventy years is a long time", DeSantis said before taking office.
 "And that's the amount of time four young men have been wrongly written into Florida history for crimes they did not commit and punishments they did not deserve."
 Norma Padgett, then 86, speaking publicly about the case for the first time since 1952, attended the Clemency Board hearing to make a statement against exoneration, saying:

-I’m beggin' y'all not to give them pardon because they done it.
+I'm beggin' y'all not to give them pardon because they done it.
 Your minds might be made up.
-I don’t know.
-If you do, y'all going to be just like them, and that’s all I got to say, 'cause I know I’m telling the truth.
+I don't know.
+If you do, y'all going to be just like them, and that's all I got to say, 'cause I know I'm telling the truth.
 I went to court twice.

 DeSantis issued the four men full posthumous pardons in 2019, but they were not exonerated by the state until 2021.
-On November 22, 2021, Judge Heidi Davis granted the State's motion to posthumously dismiss the indictments of Thomas and Shepherd and vacated the convictions of Greenlee and Irvin.
+After a motion submitted by State Attorney William M. Gladson, Judge Heidi Davis granted the state's motion on November 22, 2021, to posthumously dismiss the indictments of Thomas and Shepherd and vacate the convictions of Greenlee and Irvin.

+Padgett, who eventually moved to Taylor County, Georgia, died on July 12, 2024.